Laws and Rules - essential reading, is now available as separate sections

 Control and Stability - PDF, principles of flight lecture

-FAA Glider Flying Handbook - free, huge pdf file, download the individual chapters files, or your ereader will run very slowly.
+FAA Glider Flying Handbook - free, huge pdf file.
+It's better to download the individual chapters files, or your ereader will run very slowly.
 American bias, but very good most of the time.
 Instruments, theory of flight, cross country, meteorology, etc. Reviewed in S&G, Feb 2013.

 Review of Notams Software, first published in S&G, 2007, with updates, including 2010.
 Read this before experimenting with the programs below.